This ecommerce glossary compiles more than 85 of the most common terms you need to know when selling online in 2020.

 Below the fold

-Below the fold describes the content of an (ecommerce) website a user can only see when scrolling down the page.
+Below the fold describes the content of a website a user only can see when scrolling down the page.
 It usually contains more detailed information about a product or service, compared to the immediately visible above the fold area.

 The Bounce Rate is the percentage of visitors that leave an online shop after only viewing one page or product without making a purchase.